fbpx

 On top of the generous vacation allowance built into most employment contracts, residents of Norway also enjoy a number of free days throughout the year.

-Norwegians on a public holiday
+Norwegian on a public holiday.

 Norway's approach to public holidays